bennigraf/mblght/README.md

 Documentation
 -------------

+You find the documentation in german in the file mblght-Doku-pdf.pdf.
+English documentation isn't available yet unfortunately.

-...is really spare until now.
-In short: Install OLA/olad and get it running, use LGui.new() to do some basic setup tasks, find out the rest yourself.
-Or have fun with this little snippet:
+In short: Install OLA/olad and get it running, use LGui.new() to do some basic setup tasks and start with this little snippet:

 	SynthDef(\test, {
 		var color = SinOsc.kr({0.4.rand}!3 + 0.1, pi.rand, mul: 0.5, add: 0.5);